Top 10 Things To Do In Ontario with Kids

 - Visit the Rogers Centre and the Air Canada Centre -Formerly known as the Skydome, the Rogers Centre is home to the Toronto Blue Jays and the Toronto Argonauts.
 Sit back and relax while enjoying a baseball or a CFL (Canadian Football League) game.
 If you are more interested in basketball or hockey, visit the Air Canada Centre.

 - Visit the Parliament Buildings -Housed in Ottawa (the capital of Canada), you can visit the federal parliament buildings.
 Not only are the buildings beautiful but they are also rich in culture.
-You can watch the changing of the guard ceremony each morning too.
+You can watch the changing of the guard ceremony each morning too in this part of Ontario with kids!

 - Shop at the Eaton Centre -The Eaton Centre is Ontario’s largest mall and is home to a variety of different stores and restaurants for both children and adults.
 The architectural beauty of the mall itself is reason enough to visit this particular monument.
 Your teenagers will love this place!